Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 ✓ What's Safe

-- • Lotions or mousses rather than spray tans to avoid inhalation
+- • Lotions or mousses over spray tans to avoid inhaling DHA particles

 ✗ What to Avoid

-- • Phenoxyethanol - has FDA warnings for nursing products due to central nervous system effects
+- • Phenoxyethanol - a preservative with FDA warnings for nursing products due to nervous system effects

-- • Fragrance/Parfum - contains phthalates linked to preterm birth and neurodevelopmental effects
+- • Fragrance/Parfum - often contains phthalates linked to preterm birth and developmental effects

-- • Benzyl salicylate - caused neural tube defects in animal studies
+- • Benzyl salicylate - a fragrance ingredient that caused neural tube defects in animal studies

-- • Spray tan booths - risk of inhaling DHA which hasn't been studied for inhalation safety
+- • Spray tan booths - inhaling DHA hasn't been studied for pregnancy safety

 Most Common Ingredients in Self Tanner Products